hackerfriendly/persyn/README.md

 Tmux is also highly recommended, and is required for using the bot launcher.

+# Redis

+Redis is required for memory, graph generation, and pub/sub.
+It also requires the following modules:

+ * RedisSearch
+ * RedisGraph
+ * RedisJSON

+Best to build from scratch.
+TODO: Instructions needed.

 # Configure a new bot

 Create a new config file, using `config/example.yaml` as a template.